 - 1. BEFORE EACH USE, inspect the general condition of the tool.
+Check for:

-Check for: - · leaking, swollen, or cracked battery pack - loose hardware - · misalignment or binding of moving parts - cracked or broken parts - · dull or damaged saw chain - any other condition that may affect its safe operation. - 2.
-BEFORE FIRST USE AND BEFORE EACH USE THEREAFTER, make sure the Oil Tank is filled with oil (not included).
-Refer to Specifications Chart on page 7 for oil type. - 3.
-IF THE SAW CHAIN BECOMES LOOSE, adjust the Saw Chain tension as described under Adjusting Saw Chain Tension on page 11.
+- · leaking, swollen, or cracked battery pack

+- · loose hardware

+- misalignment or binding of moving parts

+- · cracked or broken parts

+- · dull or damaged saw chain

+- · proper chain brake operation

+- any other condition that may affect its safe operation.

+- 2. BEFORE FIRST USE AND BEFORE EACH USE THEREAFTER, make sure the Oil Tank is filled with oil (not included).
+Refer to Specifications Chart on page 6 for oil type.

-4. PERIODICALLY OR WHEN REPLACING SAW CHAIN, turn the Chain Guide Bar over to distribute the wear on it.
+- 3. IF THE SAW CHAIN BECOMES LOOSE, adjust the Saw Chain tension as described under Adjusting Saw Chain Tension on page 11. - 4.
+PERIODICALLY OR WHEN REPLACING SAW CHAIN, turn the Chain Guide Bar over to distribute the wear on it.
 Replace the Guide Bar when bent, cracked, or when the Saw Chain moves excessively from side to side on the Guide Bar due to wear.
-Refer to Chain Guide Bar Care on page 18.
+Refer to Chain Guide Bar Care on page 19.